oxguy3/embiggener/README.md

 * **Wall Street Journal**.
 WSJ's URL format is very odd, and it seems like different resolutions can have different names (which is not automatable).
 Further research needed.

 ## License
-All code is this repository is available under the MIT License.
+All code in this repository is available under the MIT License.

 > MIT License
 >